 Explore More of Brno’s Underground

-If you’re a fan of the underground then visiting the Labyrinth under the Vegetable Market and The Mint Master’s Cellar is what to do in Brno for you.
+If you’re a fan of the underground then visiting the Labyrinth under the Vegetable Market and The Mint Master’s Cellar is some Brno sightseeing you don’t want to miss.
 Besides the ossuary, there are a few things to do in Brno in the underground.

 The Labyrinth under the Vegetable Market is located below the Vegetable Market, hence the name.
 The winding maze of the underground cellar includes a visit to an alchemist lab, wine cellar, and an interesting background of how food and drinks were stored below the city centuries ago as well as a bunker or hiding place during war.